What Is an AI Copilot?

 Coding — GitHub Copilot suggests code as you type.
 It completes lines, generates functions from comments, and answers questions in context.
 Cursor and similar tools extend this with deeper agent capabilities.

 Writing — Notion AI, Google Docs AI, and Word Copilot suggest edits, expand bullets, and draft from outlines.
-They work inside the document.
+They work inside the document, not outside it.

 Design — Figma AI helps with layout, component generation, and design suggestions.
-It is embedded in the design tool.
+It's embedded in the design tool itself.

 Email — Smart compose and reply suggestions in Gmail and Outlook.
 The AI proposes text; you send or edit.